sami-badawi/shapelogic-scala/README.md

 * Make minimal uniform classes for images in ideomatic Scala
 * Use Scala's advanced type system to make image processing algorithms uniform
+* Hide type level programming from users
-* Should work well with other Java image libraries e.g. ImageJ
+* Shapelogic should work well with Java image libraries e.g. ImageJ so it can reuse operations
 * Make loaders and savers for images
 * Make system for combining image operations
 * Port some algorithms from Shapelogic Java